TitasRink/SuggestionAppForLearning/README.md

 # SuggestionApp

 using .NET 6, Blazor Server, MongoDB, and Azure Active Directory B2C.

+not finished